The Fifth Season by N.K. Jemisin

 Do I have any reservations with the author's writing, timing, storytelling, subject, characters, or reveals?
 No. Hell no.

 I do want so say one thing after reading the afterward, though.
 Thank you, Ms. Jemisin for not giving up on this amazing novel.
 All of your blood, sweat, and tears have brought forth something truly great.
 I am indebted to you, personally, for changing my life and my expectations about what can actually be pulled forth from a great novel.
 You did something Big.
+Thank you!

 View all my reviews